 The medieval building has a Georgian interior and is a calm light space with no stained glass.
 The building speaks for itself: what you see is what you get.
 To the many passers-by during the week, we are a familiar landmark building standing at a busy crossroads in the city, and we are so grateful to have the support of local businesses and residents.

-We are a committed and growing congregation all playing our part in helping St George's Colegate meet its role as the parish church of Norwich Over-the-Water.
-Since 2010 we have updated an outdated kitchen and toilet to provide an accessible meeting room within the medieval structure, thus helping to unlock the potential of the building for the next part of its history.
-A hearing loop has been installed and we have also carried out extensive necessary routine repairs to stonework, guttering, roof timbers and the pew floors.
-All the historic wall monuments have been cleaned as part of a community project.
+We are a committed congregation all playing our part in helping St George's Colegate meet its role as the parish church of Norwich Over-the-Water.
+The kitchen and toilet were updated in 2010 to provide an accessible meeting room within the medieval structure, thus helping to unlock the potential of the building for the next part of its history.
+We have also carried out extensive necessary routine repairs to stonework, guttering, roof timbers and the pew floors.

 We have researched and produced guides and leaflets including an illustrated Georgian trail, highlighting the important place of the church in the lives of many people in Georgian Norwich.
 Those who call in at the church for whatever reason during the week are just as important as those who see themselves as part of the community which worships here.